 Now, guests can experience an event from the venue or anywhere around the world.
 Going hybrid is your chance to expand your reach and opportunities.

-Besides being able to diversify your event’s reach, there are several additional benefits to consider.
+Besides being able to diversify your event’s reach, there are several additional benefits of hybrid events to consider.
 Some top reasons to plan your own hybrid event include:

 Hybrid events draw a larger crowd than a traditional event; but you already knew that.
 But did you know that after watching, about 92% of mobile video consumers or live viewers share the video with others if able to.